-Vietnam offers visa exemptions from 14 – 90 days to citizens of 24 countries with valid ordinary passports.
+Vietnam offers visa exemptions for 14 days to citizens of 13 countries with valid ordinary passports.
 Kindly check the full list of countries with visa exemptions below.

-- 15 days (with restrictions) : Belarus, Denmark, Finland, France, Germany, Italy, Japan, Norway, Russia, South Korea, Spain, Sweden, United Kingdom
+- Belarus, Denmark, Finland, France, Germany, Italy, Japan, Norway, Russia, South Korea, Spain, Sweden, and the United Kingdom.

 *A gap of at least 30 days between two visa-free visits is required.
 Must have a printout of onward plane ticket.